mevdschee/php-crud-api/README.md

   - "siv": spatial is valid (geometry is valid)

 These filters are based on OGC standards and so is the WKT specification in which the geometry columns are represented.

+### Authentication

+Authentication is done by means of sending a "Authorization" header.
+It identifies the user and stores this in the `$_SESSION` super global.
+This variable can be used in the authorization handlers to decide wether or not sombeody should have read or write access to certain tables, columns or records.
+Currently there are two types of authentication supported: "Basic" and "JWT".

+#### Basic authentication

+The Basic type supports a file that holds the users and their (hashed) passwords separated by a colon (':').
+When the passwords are entered in plain text they fill be automatically hashed.
+The authenticated username will be stored in the `$_SESSION['username']` variable.
+You need to send an "Authorization" header containing a base64 url encoded and colon separated username and password after the word "Basic".

+    Authorization: Basic dXNlcm5hbWUxOnBhc3N3b3JkMQ

+This example sends the string "username1:password1".

+#### JWT authentication

+The JWT type requires another (SSO/Identity) server to sign a token that contains claims.
+Both servers share a secret so that they can either sign or verify that the signature is valid.
+Claims are stored in the `$_SESSION['claims']` variable.
+You need to send an "Authorization" header containing a base64 url encoded and dot separated token header, body and signature after the word "Bearer" (read more abou).

+    Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWUsImlhdCI6IjE1MzgyMDc2MDUiLCJleHAiOjE1MzgyMDc2MzV9.Z5px_GT15TRKhJCTHhDt5Z6K6LRDSFnLj8U5ok9l7gw

+This example sends the signed string:

+    {
+      "sub": "1234567890",
+      "name": "John Doe",
+      "admin": true,
+      "iat": "1538207605",
+      "exp": 1538207635
+    }

+NB: The JWT implementation only supports the hash based algorithms HS256, HS384 and HS512.

 ### Authorizing tables, columns and records